hsh2001/apple-dark-mode/README.en.md

 }
 ```

-Unfortunatly, some browsers do not support `prefers-color-scheme` mediaquery or have other result with actual user device's system theme setting.
+However, some browsers may don’t support `prefers-color-cheme` media queries and have different values from the settings of system-theme on the device of users.

- - ✅ : Supported.
+ - ✅ : Supporting prefers-color-cheme media queries.
- - ❌ : Not supported or has a different value from the system theme settings.
+ - ❌ : Not supporting it or having different values from the settings of system-theme on the device of users.

 | OS / Browser  | Safari | Chrome | Firefox | Whale |
 | ------------- |:------:|:------:|:-------:|:-----:|